Finnish restaurant a limestone mine "pop down"

 "The main theme with the menu was Element Earth," said chef Timo Linnanmaki.

-Tables have already sold out for the event, part of a series of programs related to Helsinki's designation as this year's World Design Capital.
+Tables have already sold out for the event, part of a series of programmes related to Helsinki's designation as this year's World Design Capital.

 (Reporting by Attila Cser, writing by Jussi Rosendahl)